federicoarmata/mathematical-varieties-and-algos/README.md

 2) using a variation of the Bailey–Borwein–Plouffe formula found by F. Bellard.
    See http://mathworld.wolfram.com/PiFormulas.html for more details.

+### Number swap

+`python number_swap.py`

+Problem: How do you swap 2 integers, i and j, without using additional storage space?

+Solution: Store the sum of i and j (i = i+j), change j to i's value (j = i-j), change i to j's value.

 ### Unique elements

 `python unique_elements.py`

-Given a sorted array, write a function to extract the unique elements.
+Problem: Given a sorted array, write a function to extract the unique elements.
 Example: [1, 1, 3, 3, 3, 5, 5, 5, 9, 9, 9, 9], should return [1, 3, 5, 9].

 ### Horner's algorithm